Final Fantasy: The Spirits Within

 Theme

-Dr. Sid tells Aki, "All life is part of the same spirit," introducing the film's central theme of spiritual interconnection versus viewing the Phantoms as mere enemies to be destroyed.
+Dr. Sid tells Aki, "All life is part of the same spirit wave," introducing the film's central theme: the interconnectedness of all living things versus the destructive impulse to dominate through force.
+This conflict between understanding and destruction drives the entire narrative.

 Worldbuilding